zisi/SuperModifiedServo-ROS/README.md

 * setID: change the "Motor ID" of the super_modified_servo to "New motor ID"
 * setBaud: change the baud rate to "Set baud rate"
 * error_reaction: set and get error reaction, the "errorReaction[20]" is default.
+* setGain: set the gains of PID position controller to P gain, I gain, D gain values.
+* getGain: get the gains of PID position controller.

 The user can type the above commands in the "Send command" field.
 Also information or error messages appear in the "roslaunch" terminal.